Maattthhhh/Tacking-ISS-Flask/README.md

 # Where is the ISS?

-This project provides real-time information about the International Space Station (ISS) location and weather conditions at its current position.
+This project provides real-time information about the International Space Station (ISS) location, weather conditions at its current position, and a brief information of said location.

 ## Description